-Connections: 3/4" FPT (inlet and outlet)
+Connections: /4" FPT (inlet and outlet)

-Filter Material: The filters are made from a high temperature Polyester string wound around a stainless steel core.
-The filters are rated to 300°F. The filter housing is rated to 200°F.
+Filter Material: The filters are made from a high temperature polyester string, wound around a stainless steel core.
+The filters are rated to 300°F. The filter housing is rated to 200°F. DO NOT use locally available filters with a plastic core as the core will soften, melt or disintegrate eliminating its filtering function and possibly plugging pumps or heat exchangers.